emacs-exordium/exordium/README.md

 I mostly care about adding IDE-level features to Emacs for the programming languages I use every day: C++, JavaScript, Python, Ruby and various Lisps.
-If you are looking for a good generic Emacs configuration to start with, you might want to check these ones:
+If you are looking for a good generic Emacs configuration to start with, you might want to check these links:
 * Prelude: https://github.com/bbatsov/prelude
 * Steve Purcell's: https://github.com/purcell/emacs.d
 * Awesome Emacs: https://github.com/emacs-tw/awesome-emacs

 ## Content

-* C++, including a working CEDET and an experimental LLVM/Clang-based indexing.
+* C++, including a working CEDET and a Rtags, a LLVM/Clang-based indexing.
 * JavaScript.
 * Clojure.
 * Markdown / Org / Ido / Magit / Autocomplete / Etc.